eshaben/xcm-sdk-mkdocs/docs/example-usage.md

     }
     ```

-As you may have noticed in the example response, the transfer data contains information on the asset to be transferred, the source chain, and the destination chain.
+As you may have noticed in the example response, the transfer data contains information on the asset, source, and destination chain.
 In addition, a few functions have been exposed:

-- `swap()` - returns the transfer data necessary to swap the asset from the destination chain back to the source chain
+- [`swap`](./reference/methods.md#the-swap-method) - returns the transfer data necessary to swap the asset from the destination chain back to the source chain
-- `transfer()` - transfers a given amount of the asset from the source chain to the destination chain
+- [`transfer`](./reference/methods.md#the-transfer-method) - transfers a given amount of the asset from the source chain to the destination chain
-- `getEstimate()` - returns an estimated amount of the asset that will be received on the destination chain, less any destination fees
+- [`getEstimate`](./reference/methods.md#the-get-estimate-method) - returns an estimated amount of the asset that will be received on the destination chain, less any destination fees

 ## Transfer an Asset {: #transfer-an-asset }

-Now that you've built the transfer data, you can go ahead and transfer the asset from the source chain to the destination chain.
-To do so, you can use the `transfer` function, but first you'll need to specify an amount to send.
+Now that you've built the transfer data, you can transfer the asset from the source chain to the destination chain.
+To do so, you can use the [`transfer`](./reference/methods.md#the-transfer-method) function, but first, you'll need to specify an amount to send.
 You can specify the amount in integer or decimal format.
 For example, if you wanted to send 0.1 DOT, you could use `1000000000n` or `'0.1'`.
-You can use [asset conversion methods](./reference.md#utility-functions){target=\_blank}, like `toDecimal` to convert the asset to decimal format.
+You can use [asset conversion methods](./reference/methods.md#asset-conversions){target=\_blank}, like [`toDecimal`](./reference/methods.md#the-to-decimal-method) to convert the asset to decimal format.

 For this example, you can transfer twice the minimum amount required of DOT: